Calcicole: Soil ecology and distribution

 Calcicoles are conspicuous components of chalk grasslands, karst shrublands and Mediterranean garrigue, but they also occur on serpentine outcrops, metalliferous spoil and anthropogenic rubble where calcium carbonate buffers soil acidity.
 Families with many limestone specialists include Asteraceae, Caryophyllaceae, Poaceae and saxicolous (rock-dwelling) ferns such as Asplenium and Polystichum.
-Mosses (e.g. Tortula, Grimmia) and lichens (e.g. Cladonia rangiformis) likewise display calcicole–calcifuge pairs that partition the microhabitat.
+Mosses (such as Tortula, Grimmia) and lichens (e.g. Cladonia rangiformis) likewise display calcicole–calcifuge pairs that partition the microhabitat.
 A 2024 global survey of "limestone ferns" estimates that calcicole species make up 8–13% of regional fern floras (rising to more than 50% in some genera such as Asplenium and Adiantum), underlining the breadth of edaphic specialisation within the group.

 The geographic range of individual species may be narrow—Grevillea thelemanniana is endemic to a single limestone ridge in Western Australia—or continental, as with the grass Sesleria caerulea, which extends from Ireland to the Balkans.
 At landscape scale, patchy exposures of marl or dolomite create edaphic islands that shape genetic divergence; population studies on Ranunculus alpestris and other alpine calcicoles show historical isolation despite contemporary gene flow.